littleWhiteDuck/SimpleHook/README_EN.md

    The above can be selected by long-pressing a field or method in the MT Manager navigation to select Copy Signature or Find Call
 ```

-### What is the difference between 3.root version and normal version
+### What is the difference between root version and normal version

-> There is no difference in function between the two, only the difference in writing to the local configuration directory
+> There is no difference in function between the two, only the difference in writing to the local configuration directory.
+If you use the root version, but your model is not suitable for the root version, you will be prompted in the xposed framework log.
 >
 > The root configuration storage directory is:
 >